Article 1. The Organizer

 Article 19: Insurance

-Each competitor will have to take out assistance and repatriation insurance.
+Each international competitor will have to take out assistance and repatriation insurance, each Costa Rican runner is required to carry a medical assistance insurance for sports events with a minimum duration of 7 days.
 The certificate of this insurance must be provided in the administrative file before departure.
 Each competitor takes part in the complete knowledge of the risks that the course of this competition can cause and exempts the organization from any responsibility in case of accident or physical problems.
 The organization strongly recommends that participants also take out cancellation insurance.

 Article 20: Communication